dchansen06/mjpg-streamer/README.md

 ## Security
 Use at your own risk, if someone can ping your IP they can watch the stream.
 The apikey feature is not a replacement, it only adds a layer of [obfustication](https://en.wikipedia.org/wiki/Security_through_obscurity#Criticism).

+# To-Do
+* Setup a testing suite
+* Divide into more discrete functions
+* Run a best-guess attempt at getting inside through the client-side
+* Ask for external comment